andyjagoe/ipfs-devgrants/open-grants/open-proposal-web3-analytics.md

     * Upgrade OpenGSN to v3 (which uses ethers instead of web3) so we can reduce the size of our tracking package

 * Month 2: $9000
-    * Update Ceramic indexer to use new GraphQL interface so indexing is extensible and scales
+    * Update Ceramic indexer to use new Ceramic GraphQL interface so indexing is extensible and scalable
     * Begin moving the service from testnet to mainnet and cover the costs of running a mainnet Ceramic node (required for mainnet usage of Ceramic) and production indexers.

 * Month 3: $9000